Grandal, White Sox end 5-game skid, beat Pirates 4-3

 Leury García added a home run as the AL Central leaders ended their longest skid of the season.

-Chicago starter Dylan Cease (6-3) bounced back from rough outing to work 5 2/3 innings, allowing one earned run while striking out seven.
-He was tagged for seven runs in 3 1/3 innings in his previous outing at Houston.
+Chicago starter Dylan Cease (6-3) bounced back from a rough outing to work 5 2/3 innings, allowing one earned run while striking out seven.

+“I did an Ozzie Smith somersault when we got that last out,” manager Tony La Russa joked.
+“You take it too serious, because this what you do for a living, but you know, it’s been kind of miserable.
+Five straight days, so we’d have taken a win anytime in there to ease the misery. … If you had to pick one of the five to win, you’d pick this one.”

+Cease was tagged for seven runs in 3 1/3 innings in his previous start at Houston.
+That game was the first of Chicago’s slump, and Cease was happy to be one to help end it on Wednesday.

 Liam Hendricks pitched a perfect ninth for his 19th save of the season.